Sofia from A to Z: Welcome, dear EU officials

 R. Religion

 Most religious Bulgarians are Orthodox Christians.
-The second largest religious group are the Bulgarian Muslims.
-The Jews are third.
+The second-largest religious group are the Bulgarian Muslims.
+Protestants are third.

 S: Security